-This workshop is intended for anyone involved in developing Functional Specifications for business solutions, including Business Analysts, Users, Liaisons, Software Developers and Managers (technical and non technical).
+This workshop is intended for anyone involved in developing Solution Requirements (aka: Functional Specifications) for business solutions, including Business Analysts, Users, Liaisons, Software Developers and Managers (technical and non technical).
 It is also for all business personnel who will interact with technical development personnel.
 It bridges the very real communications gap between the business and technology.

-During this two-day workshop attendees develop, present and critique key Functional Specification components.
+During this two-day workshop attendees develop, present and critique key Solution Requirements components.
 Issues surrounding in-house and outsourced development methods are discussed in detail.
 Depending on the needs of in-house organizations, the course can be customized to place emphasis on in-house tools, standards and guidelines.